anonymous-researcher867/FALCON-RL/README.md

-# Falcon-RL: Federated Concept Extraction and Rule Learning
+# FALCON-RL: Federated Aligned Language-guided CONcept-oriented Rule Learning

 This repository provides the implementation of **Falcon-RL**, a federated learning framework for extracting **interpretable concept-based rules** from distributed image datasets.
-The method leverages **EVA-CLIP** to compute concept embeddings and trains a **federated concept bottleneck model** to derive human-readable classification rules.
+The method leverages **CLIP** to compute concept embeddings and trains a **federated concept bottleneck model** to derive human-readable classification rules.